fly-apps/nats-cluster/README.md

 1. [NATS streaming](https://docs.nats.io/nats-streaming-concepts/intro) offers persistence features, you can create a NATS streaming app by modifying this demo and adding volumes: `flyctl volume create`

 2. Create a [NATS super cluster](https://docs.nats.io/nats-server/configuration/gateways) let you join multiple NATS clusters with gateways.
 If you want to run regional clusters, you can query the Fly DNS service to with `<region>.<app-name>.internal` to find server in specific regions.

+## Discuss

+You can discuss this example (and the paired 6pn-demo-chat example) on the [dedicated Fly Community topic](https://community.fly.io/t/new-examples-nats-cluster-and-6pn-demo-chat/562).